SanderMertens/flecs/docs/DesignWithFlecs.md

 Hierarchies are one of the most used features of Flecs, and often useful in game development.
 Here are a few guidelines for using them.

 ### Scene graphs
-The Flecs hierarchy implementation isn't the best solution for any scenario, but it works quite well with scene graphs.
+The Flecs hierarchy implementation works quite well with scene graphs.
 Flecs has out of the box features that let you iterate hierarchies top to bottom (see the `CASCADE` modifier), and this comes in handy when you want to do things like hierarchically applying a transform.
 Storing a scene graph is a totally fine way to use Flecs hierarchies, and there are nice cross-over benefits from, for example, using prefab hierarchies.

 ### Keep 'em clean!
 It can sometimes be tempting to use Flecs hierarchies as a fancy container for a list of entities.
 Don't.
 Or rather, you _can_, but keep the hierarchy separate from your scene graph hierarchy.
 Maybe it will work, but tomorrow someone may implement a feature that iterates all entities in the scene graph for some kind of visualization, and you don't want to see thousands of entities in that tree that are just there because it was convenient to use hierarchies.